kubernetes/test-infra/prow/prow_secrets.md

        property: value
    ```

-Within 10 seconds, a secret will be created automatically:
+Within 10 seconds (determined by `POLLER_INTERVAL_MILLISECONDS` envvar on deployment), a secret will be created automatically:
 ```
 apiVersion: v1
 kind: Secret